View Molly Bowlin's Obituary on DesMoinesRegister.com and share memories

 Molly was preceeded in death by her parents, sister Leatha, and a wealth of generations of well-documented ancestors.

-A Celebration of Life will be held at the Indianola Legion Hall on Monday, December 2nd, with a private interment of cremains at the St. Charles Cemetery at a later date.
-Family will be present from 5:00pm until 8:00pm, with a brief service at 7:00pm.
+A Celebration of Life was held at the Indianola Legion Hall on Monday, December 2nd, with a private interment of cremains at the St. Charles Cemetery at a later date.
 In lieu of flowers, Molly had requested donations to be made to the Kiya Koda Humane Society in Indianola.